MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/request-app-installation-permissions.md

 1. Go to the [Active sites page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

-1. Select the Apps site, and then choose **Manage admins** from the **Permissions** dropdown menu on the command bar.
+1. Select the Apps site, and then select **Membership** on the command bar to open the details panel.

-1. Type and select the name of the person who you want to manage apps, and then select **Save**.
+1. Make the appropriate selection based on the type of member and provide input and select the name of the person who you want to manage apps, and then select **Save**.